 Not everyone who chooses this route has been woodworking their whole life.
 You can easily watch some YouTube videos to learn how to make different pieces that you could sell.

 It may take some time and effort, but woodworking could be a hobby turned side business that could help you pay the bills.

 There are so many people out there who are amazing at making crafts, you may even be one of them.
-If you’ve considered selling crafts, then Etsy is a good place to sell them and make cash (under the table).
+If you’ve considered selling crafts, then Etsy is a good place to set up shop and sell them for cash (under the table).

-Get an idea for what kind of crafts would do well and start crafting.
+Get an idea of what kind of crafts would do well and start crafting.
 You could make a decent living by doing something you’re already good at.

 If you have items that are just sitting in storage, consider having a garage sale.
 Some people have so much stuff that they don’t need.
 Anything you make from selling your stuff vs. throwing it in the trash is pure profit.

 You could even team up with other people who want to have a garage sale with you.
 More people will attend a garage sale that has a lot of valuable items.

 You can advertise your garage sale in the newspaper or in local Facebook groups to let people know that you are having one.